rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Federated-Consensus.md

 When all nodes are back to 100% agreement, a subsequent rebuild of the block-in-tie to the selected fork will then re-start the progression of the height of the blockchain.

+### Byzantine Fault Tolerance

+At a Byzantine fault rate of three (3) per eleven (11) corresponding to a success rate of one-hundred (100) minus 27.28 = 72.72% ...

+Slightly less than a 3/4ths majority of responding nodes will be required to validate a transaction for inclusion within a block.

+In addition, a board of nine (9) foundational overseers endowed with directional discretion ...

+In the event an unmitigated auto tie or fork in the underlying blockchain at similar heights does rarely occur ...

+Shall decide by a simple majority of 5:4 or greater which height of the two or more conflicting heights is selected to perpetuate the underlying blockchain.

 ## Alt Forms O Consensus

 As ASIC cores become more prevelant, secure instructions to the CPU can now invoke pure randomness.